 \section{Some comments about the definitions of thin local sets}

 Let us now make some somewhat abstract comments about the definition of local sets.
-One general strategy in order to define local sets is to use some deterministic ``enlargements'' of the random sets $A$ (see for instance \cite{WWln2}).
-To the best of our knowledge, only dyadic-type enlargements have been used in earlier work, but this is a rather arbitrary choice.
+One general strategy used to define local sets is to use some deterministic ``enlargements'' of the random sets $A$ (see for instance \cite{WWln2}).
+To the best of our knowledge, only dyadic-type enlargements have been used in earlier works, but this is a somewhat arbitrary choice.
 For our purposes here, it seems natural to consider also other possible deterministic enlargements -- indeed, this a priori choice could be important, given that some property may hold for one approximation scheme, and not for the other.

 Let us describe one possible class of discrete approximation schemes (DAS), for which the proofs of the present paper can be adapted rather directly.